mochetts/LaraVueTchetChat/readme.md

 Thank you for considering contributing to this repository!
 Any contribution is welcomed always having the "spread the knowledge" in mind.

-Eveloution comes after sharing knowledge.
+Evolution comes after sharing knowledge.

 ### License